8lliotzhang/tolst-AI/README.md

 In the meantime, checkout the [blag](https://8lliotzhang.github.io/prometheus/) I'm writing! (it's a failsafe to track progess in case I run out of time)

+Special thanks to Cary Huang, whose fault it is I know what an LSTM is, and to Andrej Karpathy, whose fault it is that LSTMs are.

 #### thats all, until next time nerds
 -8z